Radhika Apte: Breakthrough and rise to prominence (2011–present)

 In 2018, Apte co-starred with Akshay Kumar in R. Balki's comedy-drama Pad Man, based on a short story in Twinkle Khanna's book, The Legend of Lakshmi Prasad.
 It is inspired by the life of Arunachalam Muruganantham from Tamil Nadu, who campaigned for menstrual hygiene in rural India.
 Apte's role was that of a shy homemaker whose husband (Kumar) invents low-cost sanitary napkins.
 Saibal Chatterjee of NDTV wrote, "Radhika Apte is, as always, a scene-stealer.
 She contributes majorly to ensuring that the exchanges between the protagonist and his wife do not veer into corniness."

 Apte made her directorial debut with The Sleepwalkers, starring Gulshan Devaiah and Shahana Goswami.
 The Sleepwalkers is in competition at the Palm Springs International ShortFest 2020, under the Best Midnight Short category.

-Among Apte's upcoming films are three Hindi language projects, The Field, the feature debut of Rohit Karn Batra, Leena Yadav's Parched, a U.S.-Indian co-production, and Bombairiya, an Indo – British production and a Tamil project, Ula.
+Among Apte's other films are three Hindi language projects, The Field, the feature debut of Rohit Karn Batra, Leena Yadav's Parched, a U.S.-Indian co-production, and Bombairiya, an Indo – British production and a Tamil project, Ula.